-Pre-exposure (PrEP) for members at high risk for HIV infection.
+Pre-exposure prophylaxis (PrEP) for members at high risk for HIV infection Post-exposure prophylaxis (PEP)

 Contraceptives

 - Contraceptive devices, shots and implants.
 The plan will cover up to a 12-month supply of contraceptive pills.
 See Prescription Drug for coverage of prescription and over-the-counter drugs and devices. - Emergency contraceptives ("plan B") - Tubal ligation.
 When tubal ligation is done as a secondary procedure, only the charge for the procedure itself is covered under this benefit.
 The related services, such as anesthesia, are covered as part of the primary procedure.
 See Hospital and Surgery.